IcaroBichir/infocrazy/_posts/posts/2015-06-13-building-a-dynamically-linked-docker-v-1-6-2.markdown

 on '/var/lib/docker/devicemapper/mnt/16e1b3fabf3c9d9c9383f9ab59fef558417bb61020dbbb19b947540af6999b78': no such file or directory"
 {% endhighlight %}

-Check if Docker and Udev syncronization is OK:
+Check the Docker and Udev syncronization.

 {% highlight bash %}
 $ docker info | grep Udev
 Udev Sync Supported: false
 {% endhighlight %}

 Docker is meant to be built statically as it tries to contain everything it needs in the binary.
-If the return is false, your Docker is running statically and we <a href="https://github.com/docker/docker/issues/4036#issuecomment-111174341"> need to change that.</a>
+If the return is false, your Docker is running statically and we <a href="https://github.com/docker/docker/issues/4036#issuecomment-111174341"> need to work on that.</a>

-Check if docker is running dynamically or static with the following command:
+Check if docker is running dynamically with the following command:

 {% highlight bash %}
 $ ldd /usr/bin/docker
 not a dynamic executable
 {% endhighlight %}

-Catch all the versions of Docker running in your system
+Catch all the versions of Docker running in your system and remove then.

 {% highlight bash %}
 $ dpkg-query -l *docker*